UrbanInstitute/ed-data/setup.md

 # Education data setup

+## Grabbing this repository
+If you have git set up already, clone this repo.
+If not: go to [https://github.com/UrbanInstitute/ed-data](https://github.com/UrbanInstitute/ed-data).
+Click the button that says "Clone or download" and press "Download ZIP" to download all of the latest files for this project.
+Unzip the file.

 ## R Setup
 To work with IPEDS and other data in this project, you'll need to have some things installed on your computer.
 The main requirements are R and RStudio.
 You probably have an old version of R installed - [install the latest version](https://www.r-project.org/).